anxiety–Tung-Lam–pixabay_1048

 • Panic Disorder

-You might have a panic disorder if you experience panic attacks (also called anxiety attacks) that seem to come from nowhere and can last for several minutes.
+You might have a panic disorder if you experience recurrent, unexpected panic attacks (also called anxiety attacks) that seem to come from nowhere and can last for several minutes.
 Panic attacks involve at least four of the following symptoms: a sense of doom or danger or a feeling that you can’t escape; sweating; shakiness; a fear of death or dying; chest pain; shortness of breath; heart palpitations; a feeling of choking, losing control, or “going crazy”; tingling sensations; dizziness or light-headedness; nausea.

 .